- z/OS file structures

 A started task is similar to a batch job, except that it does not terminate by itself, it runs on forever until it is stopped manually or when the operating system closes down.
 Started tasks are typically system or applications like CICS (a TP processor) DB2 (a database utility) VTAM (a network utility) or SMF (a system statistics gathering tool)

-Large IT systems used to have an overnight 'Batch Window', during which the online systems are unavailable.
-It was essential that this batch work completes as soon as possible, so the online services can be restarted.
+Online Transaction Processing (OLTP) is ideal for single transactions, processing data in real time, but batch jobs are best for running lots of repetitive processing, like the monthly salary run.
+Large IT systems used to have an overnight 'Batch Window', during which the online systems were unavailable.
+It was essential that this batch work completed as soon as possible, so the online services could be restarted.
 These days most shops run 24*7 systems but batch work will still be scheduled when the user workload is lightest.
-There are always deadlines to be met, for example, getting the bills out in the first mail run.
+There are always deadlines to be met, for example, getting batch complete before the online day workload starts, or getting the bills out in the first mail run.

-When tuning a batch run, there are three basic areas to investigate:
+When tuning a batch run, there are three basic operational areas to investigate:

 Viewed from the Storage angle, most work is usually concentrated in the performance area, but a lot of simple improvements can be made in reliability and parallelism, and these are usually cheaper too!
 This article looks at the first two items fairly briefly, before going into performance tuning in some detail.